 If our assessments show that a child may have a learning difficulty, we use a range of strategies that make full use of all available classroom and school resources.
 Our Graduated Response demonstrates the systems we have in place for identifying barriers and the processes involved to meet the specific needs of each pupil.
 If a child is placed on the SEND register, the first level of support is called SEN Support.
-The child's class teacher will offer interventions that are different from or additional to those provided as part of the school's usual working practices.
+The child's class teacher will offer interventions that are different from or additional to those provided as part of the school's usual working practices or Quality First Teaching.
 The teacher will keep parents informed and draw upon them for additional information.
-The Special Educational Needs Coordinator (SENDCO), if not already involved, will become involved if the teacher and parents feel that the child would benefit from further support.
-The SENDCO will then take the lead in further assessments of the child's needs.
+The Special Educational Needs and Disability Coordinator (SENDCo), if not already involved, will become involved if the teacher and parents feel that the child would benefit from further support.
+The SENDCo will then take the lead in further assessments of the child's needs.

-We will record, in an Individual Education Plan (IEP) or Provision Profile, the strategies used to support the child.
+We will record, in a Provision Profile, the strategies used to support the child.
 They will show the targets set for the child, and the teaching and classroom provision strategies to be used and termly reviews will take place.
-'Accelerating Pupil Progress Plans' will accompany the IEPs and Provision Profiles, detailing the interventions over the course of each half term aimed at overcoming the barriers to progress, which are being targeted.
+'Provision Maps' for each class will accompany the Provision Profiles, detailing the interventions over the course of each half term aimed at overcoming the barriers to progress, which are being targeted.